Live & Loco: Purple Love Reign (The Revolution at TLA in Philly 4/30/17)

 Wendy Melvoin, just 17 when Prince plucked her to replace Dez Dickerson on guitar following his departure after the 1999 Tour at the end of 1983, is by default the de facto bandleader in 2017.
 It’s a role that, despite her feeling clearly uncomfortable with in this context, she performed admirably, in particular on songs on which her rhythm guitar is the key instrument, like “Kiss”.

-But who knew Brown Mark would be such a showman, up front alongside Wendy on his bass, eerily mimicking Prince vocals on some of the funk jams, steadily encouraging the crowd participation and providing his own hyperkinetic energy?
-The Revolution delegated some of the heavier lifting singing and dancing duties to Stokley Williams, of the criminally underrated funk-soul Minneapolis band Mint Condition, to greatly aided affect.
-But Wendy and Brown Mark both made abundantly clear from the outset, that since “he’s not here”, we as the audience were going to be the lead singer of the band this evening.
+But who knew Brown Mark would be such a showman, up front alongside Wendy on bass, eerily mimicking Prince vocals on a few funk jams, steadily encouraging crowd participation, plus providing his own hyper-kinetic energy?
+The Revolution delegated some of the heavier lifting, singing, and dancing duties to Stokley Williams, of the criminally underrated funk-soul Minneapolis band Mint Condition, to greatly appreciated affect.
+But Wendy and Brown Mark made it abundantly clear from the outset, that since “he’s not here”, we the audience were going to be the lead singer of the band this evening.
 It was a duty this crowd took seriously, acquitting themselves quite capably throughout the night.

 Much like the show began as we would have wanted and expected, with the house-announcer sample and Wendy/Lisa dialogue, so too did the evening end in the order you’d have desired and imagined.
 That being, of course, an emotional “Purple Rain” set closer in which I turned to Jason and said “I’m not sure I'm ready for this yet” upon hearing the first chord, but quickly snapped out of it well before Wendy launched towards the big solo.
 By the end, I was half-expecting to look behind me in the club to see Billy Sparks crying and Appollonia beaming.